Technology · WASM Runtime § 05 of 11

 Execute

-Write in the Language You Know
+Write in the language you know.

 Rust

 Systems-level performance with memory safety.
 The gold standard for WASM contracts.
+Borrow checker, zero-cost abstractions, deterministic compilation.

 AssemblyScript

 TypeScript-like syntax — easy onboarding for web developers.
 Compiles directly to WASM.
+Familiar tooling, npm-friendly.

 C / C++

 Maximum performance for compute-intensive workloads.
 Legacy system integration.
+Use existing libraries and battle-tested code.

-Built for Production
+Built for Production.

 Not a toy VM — a production-grade compiled runtime with native confidential compute.